Mary Lou Retton

 Exclusive Conversation with Mary Lou Retton!

-Mary Lou talks about the 1984 Olympics, daughters competing in gymnastics and staying active.
+Mary Lou talks about the 1984 Olympics, having daughters compete in gymnastics and staying active.